lumina-networks/mininet-topology/README.md

 ### Mininet topology

-Execute either `sudo mnyml [topology-file-name]` to create a topology based on given topology file.
-This scripts command just starts a Mininet topology using OVS switches.
+Execute `sudo mnyml` to create a topology based on given topology defined in `mn-topo.yml` file.
+If topology YAML file is named differently then execute `sudo mnyml -t <topology-file-name.yml>`.
+This script command starts a Mininet topology using OVS switches.

 ### Test utilities

-This tool provides two tester utilites `mntest` and `mnfm`.
-The options are very similar and the main difference is `mntest` will configure the flows/groups for the given directory. `mnfm` will create automatically eline services and check if these services works.
+This tool provides a tester utility command `mntest`.

-Flow Manager tester checks if flows, groups and services runs properly on the given topology.
-It makes following tasks:
+`mntest` checks if flows, groups and services runs properly on the given topology executing following tasks:

 * cleanup any previous Mininet network using Mininet `cleanup` method
 * starts a Mininet network based on give YAML topology
-* configure an eline/path sr services for each given pair of hosts
 * checks if SDN controller has discovered all nodes and links properly
+* checks if flows are installed in all switches properly.
 * checks if pings works between each pair of hosts for given services
-* checks if flows are generated properly.
-Checking if all flows in OVS switches, Openflow model (configuration and operational) and Flow Manager models are in sync.
-For OVS switches pulls the information using `dump-flows` and `dump-groups` command.
-For the rest it uses BSC REST API.
 * stops Mininet and executes Mininet `cleanup` method
 * check if all nodes and links are removed
 * check if all flows are removed properly from Openflow and FlowManager model.
 * repeats previous steps as a loop

-Execute either `sudo mnfm [topology-file-name]` or `sudo mntest [topology-file-name]`
+Execute either `sudo mntest [topology-file-name]`

-Following are the attributes that can be added to the topology yaml file to include Flow Manager testing capabilities.
+Following are the attributes that can be added to the topology YAML file to include Flow Manager testing capabilities.

 * **ping**: a list of `source` and `destination` hosts to configure a eline/path service. `fmmn` will test the ping between the two hosts.
 If not provided and `check_bsc` is True, then a ping service for each couple of hosts will be created.
 * **loop**: True if it should loop the whole testing process.
 Default `True`.